Anadema/Cognitive-Weaponization-Matrix/Readme.md

 ● It's a strange game; the only way to win is not to play.

-● In the modern era, wars are no longer fought by armies or militias, but in the minds of ordinary citizens.
+● In the modern era, wars are no longer fought by armies or militias, but in the minds of ordinary citizens.<br><br>

 <img width="500" height="200" src="./Image/5Gw.png">